-Science, technology, engineering and mathematics (STEM) jobs and finance jobs provide excellent career development for women – as traditionally male-dominated industries, they have few female role models, meaning some businesses in these sectors actively look to recruit female candidates.
-There are also several organisations that provide support and guidance for women aiming to enjoy a career in these industries, meaning that once your studies are finished, a range of opportunities can open up.
+Science, technology, engineering, and mathematics (STEM) jobs and finance jobs provide excellent career development for women – as traditionally male-dominated industries, they have few female role models, meaning some businesses in these sectors actively look to recruit female candidates.
+There are also several organizations that provide support and guidance for women aiming to enjoy a career in these industries, meaning that once your studies are finished, a range of opportunities can open up.

-Whether you choose to start before, during or after your studies, networking is a great way of getting advice and making valuable contacts.
-Talk about your intention to switch careers, how you plan to go about it and what you are currently doing to achieve success.
-Job fairs, conferences or business get togethers are a great way to physically connect with others in the industry; if you don’t have time to attend them or want to start slowly, try joining an online forum or LinkedIn group.
+Whether you choose to start before, during, or after your studies, networking is a great way of getting advice and making valuable contacts.
+Talk about your intention to switch careers, how you plan to go about it, and what you are currently doing to achieve success.
+Job fairs, conferences, or business get-togethers are a great way to physically connect with others in the industry; if you don’t have time to attend them or want to start slowly, try joining an online forum or LinkedIn group.

 Even if you’ve already taken the first steps to a new vocation, there’s no reason to stop networking.
 Making contacts and meeting regularly with other professionals can open the door to opportunities for extending your knowledge and even progressing your career.